filhei/OpenMP/report.md

 4. const size_t end_length, the width of the block.
 5. unsigned int output[], the array used to count the frequency of distances.
 - A double for loop traverses all positions of the block in the cell matrix.
 For each position the distance between the current points is calculated using point_index.
 Two points are calculated in every loop iteration.
+- Calculate distances and increment occurence of distance in output vector in parallell for better performence.

 ### calc_triangle
 - Finds the distance between all points in a triangular block of the cell matrix.